bbrelje/bbrelje.github.io/_posts/2020-01-28-breaking-bad-habits-atomic.md

 - Playing on my phone instead of getting out of bed in the morning
 - Letting emails fester in my inbox for weeks until it's too awkward to respond
-- Getting distracted on social media (in particular, Twitter) during the day when I should be working
+- Getting distracted on social media (in particular, Twitter) during the day when I should be working on my dissertation research

 My PhD advisor mentioned the book *Atomic Habits* by [James Clear](https://jamesclear.com/) on a number of occasions lately so I figured I would give it a try.